- Fireproof type cardboard frames, resist mold

 - Pleated synthetic media for a 100 % mechanical filtration

 - MERV 11, efficiency according to ASHRAE of 5.2

 - Typical contaminants are controlled, mold, spores, dust mites, cat and dog dander, hairspray, fabric protector, helps reduce the need for dusting

-- To be replaced about once a year.
+- To be replaced about every 6 months to a year.

 Frequently asked questions

 Improves the quality of the air that you breathe